-Challenge-response system: An anti-spam program that requires a human being on the sender’s end to respond to an emailed challenge message before their messages can be delivered to recipients.
+Challenge-response system: An anti-spam program that requires a human being on the sender’s end to respond to an emailed challenge message before the messages can be delivered to recipients.
 Senders who answer the challenge successfully are added to an authorization list.
-Bulk e mailers can work with challenge-response if they designate an employee to watch the sending address’ mailbox and to reply to each challenge by hand.
+Bulk e-mailers can work with challenge-response if they designate an employee to watch the sending address’ mailbox and to reply to each challenge by hand.
 Churn: How many subscribers leave a mailing list (or how many email addresses go bad) over a certain length of time, usually expressed as a percentage of the whole list.

 Commercial email: Email whose purpose, as a whole or in part, is to sell or advertise a product or service or if its purpose is to persuade users to perform an act, such as to purchase a product or click to a Web site whose contents are designed to sell, advertise or promote.

 Confirmation: An acknowledgment of a subscription or information request.
-“Confirmation” can be either a company statement that the email address was successfully placed on a list, or a subscriber’s agreement that the subscribe request was genuine and not faked or automatically generated by a third party.
+“Confirmation” can be either a company statement that the email address was successfully placed on a list or a subscriber’s agreement that the subscribe request was genuine and not faked or automatically generated by a third party.

-Confirmed opt-in: Inexact term that may refer to double-opt-in subscription processes or may refer to email addresses which do not hard bounce back a welcome message.
+Confirmed opt-in: Inexact term that may refer to double-opt-in subscription processes or may refer to email addresses that do not hard bounce back a welcome message.
 Ask anyone using this term to define it more clearly.

 Content: All the material in an email message except for the codes showing the delivery route and return-path information.
-Includes all words, images and links.
+Includes all words, images, and links.

 Conversion: When an email recipient performs a desired action based on a mailing you have sent.
 A conversion could be a monetary transaction, such as a purchase made after clicking a link.
-It could also include a voluntary act such as registering at a Web site, downloading a white paper, signing up for a Web seminar or opting in to an email newsletter.
+It could also include a voluntary act such as registering at a Web site, downloading a white paper, signing up for a Web seminar, or opting into an email newsletter.